List of Adrian Mole characters: Michael Flowers

 Michael Flowers is the husband of Netta, father of Daisy, Poppy and Marigold and grandfather of Gracie.
 Michael owns a shop on Leicester High Street, County Organics, selling flower seeds.
 He votes conservative.
 He wears his hair in a ponytail, to the point where his granddaughter describes him as "a lady with a beard".
 Michael is a devout believer of all things organic, and does everything he can to prevent using fossil fuels.
 He invents a product, Orgobeet Juice, but it is rejected by Dragon's Den, much to his disgust.
 Michael has three daughters: Daisy, Poppy and Marigold.
 Daisy is the product of his first marriage to the Mexican Conchita, who left him; Poppy and Marigold are the products of his second marriage to Netta.
-He is an enthusiastic counter-tenor of the local madrigal society.
+He is an enthusiastic countertenor of the local madrigal society.
 He hates people from and all things to do with Mexico.
 Michael has a sister and a nephew.